nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Interval | The frequency (in days) which you want the habit to recur.       |`Run 5km every 7 days`

 ![](Display_Images/HappyBit_Visual_Explain.png)
-_A timeline of what a goal should look like._ | Made with Canva
+_A timeline of what a goal with three different habits could be._ | Made with Canva

 **Goals and habits** <br>
 Here we distinguish between goals and habits.
 Although they are commonly used words, the way we